5 Ways to Spring Clean Toys

 The reality is that whether you enjoy spring cleaning or not, it needs to be done unless you have a massive house.
 And even if you do, there really is no point in keeping every toy your child brings into your house.
 I do, however, recognise that some toys should never leave our house.
 My kids play with wooden doll’s bunkbeds, that I played with as a kid and I wish my mum had kept my old doll house.
 I will keep some of these larger wooden items that my children play with, in case their children would like them.
 I will also keep some toys that are my children’s ‘favourite’ but everything else will eventually leave our house and be enjoyed, hopefully by someone else.

 I know Spring Cleaning involves more than moving stuff out of your house – it involves cleaning and tidying what you want to keep.
 If you’d like to read about how I clean toys without chemicals, you can find the blog here.
-One thing I didn’t touch on her is toys that you might want to keep for the next generation.
-If you have some good toys that you just can’t part with but your children are no longer playing with, you might enjoy this blog!

 Enjoy the Spring Clean!